Robert Stevenson (civil engineer)

-Robert Stevenson, FRSE, FGS, FRAS, FSA Scot, MWS (8 June 1772 – 12 July 1850) was a Scottish civil engineer, and designer and builder of lighthouses.
+Robert Stevenson (8 June 1772 – 12 July 1850) was a Scottish civil engineer, and designer and builder of lighthouses.
 His works include the Bell Rock Lighthouse.

 Early life

 Robert Stevenson was born in Glasgow.
 His father was Alan Stevenson, a partner in a West Indies sugar trading house in the city.
 Alan died of an epidemic fever on the island of St. Christopher in the West Indies on 26 May 1774, a few days before Robert's second birthday.
 Robert's uncle died of the same disease around the same time.
 Since this left Alan's widow, Jean Lillie Stevenson, in much-reduced financial circumstances, Robert was educated, as a young child, at a charity school.

 Robert's mother intended him to join the ministry, so when he was a bit older she enrolled him in the school of a locally famous Glasgow linguist, a Mr Macintyre.
 But when Robert was 15, she remarried and the family moved to 1 Blair Street, off the Royal Mile in Edinburgh.
 Robert's new stepfather was Thomas Smith, a tinsmith, lamp maker, ingenious mechanic, and civil engineer, who had been appointed to the newly formed Northern Lighthouse Board in 1786.

 In 1798 or 1799, when Robert was about 26, the family moved to a newly built home, 2 Baxters Place, at the head of Leith Walk.

 In 1815, Robert's stepfather died, and Robert inherited the house, where he continued to live until about 1820.